**UPDATED March 10, 2016**

 This is the most confusing and frustrating part of the whole planning process.
 At this point, there are two main map sets that hikers are using.
 Bear Creek(Jerry Brown) Maps & Waypoints and Johnathan Ley Maps.
 I won’t go into much detail here, but everyone had their own strategy that they were most comfortable with.
 I liked having the Bear Creek waypoints on my phone/GPS and then having the Johnathan Ley Paper Maps.
 I talk specifically about how well they worked for me in my CDT Gear Review, so I won’t repeat it here.
 Another great thing to have is Beacon’s Data Book!
 I should also mention the highly respected “Wolf Guides.”
 Jim Wolf is a well respected pioneer for the CDT and he created a mile by mile description of the CDT.
 I don’t know anyone who used them this year, but those who enjoy detail, this is the place to find it.

 Um, yes please!
 I am not good with a map and compass, so having a GPS was great for me.
 All know their ability level, but I can say that I didn’t know anyone on trail who didn’t use some kind of GPS or app on their phone.
 New in 2014, Guthook added the CDT to his list of awesome trail apps, so I totally recommend it if you think you want to try just the smartphone as a backup to the paper maps.
-If you think you’ll be using the GPS more frequently and don’t want to run down your phone battery, I recommend the Garmin eTrex 20 or 30 (I used the 20).
-I used Topo Maps App on my phone, but I wish I had used the Gaia App as it was more compatible with the maps we were using and routes the trail followed.
+At this point, I would say that app is the way to go for sure.
+If you think you’ll be using the GPS more frequently and don’t want to run down your phone battery, I recommend the Garmin eTrex 20 or 30 (I used the 20, but would use the Guthook App today).
+I used Topo Maps App on my phone as Guthook didn’t exist yet.
 I started off solely using my iPhone and halfway through the hike, I started using the GPS more as my primary source to save battery on my phone.
 Is it possible to only use a phone as a GPS?
-I’d say yes, about half the hikers did that…but I personally would be worried about battery life and was more relaxed with the long life of the Garmin.
-Here are links to tutorials I wrote on how to load the maps, waypoints, and tracks for the CDT and loading topo maps on a Garmin GPS for the CDT.
+I’d say these days yes.
+Now there are external batteries that function great to keep phones charged plenty.
+If you plan on using a Garmin GPS, here are links to tutorials I wrote on how to load the maps, waypoints, and tracks for the CDT and loading topo maps on a Garmin GPS for the CDT.

 What Direction to Go?
 When to Start?…Which Terminus to Choose?